OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 When dealing with membrane-protein systems, the :class:`.ProteinComponent` is replaced by a :class:`.ProteinMembraneComponent`, which is already explicitly solvated.

+The :class:`.ProteinMembraneComponent` requires periodic box vectors to define the simulation box.
+There are several ways to provide these vectors:

+1. CRYST record in the PDB file
+   If the PDB file includes a CRYST record, OpenMM can automatically read the box vectors from it.
+2. Manually specifying box vectors
+   Box vectors can be provided explicitly in OpenMM format.
+3. Inferring from atomic positions
+   Box vectors can be estimated from the atomic coordinates in the PDB file.
+   Caveat: This approach can be inaccurate if the PDB comes from a previous simulation and some atoms are positioned in periodic images.

-In such cases, no further solvation of the complex system is done in the protocol, meaning:
+In membrane-protein systems, no further solvation of the complex system is done in the protocol, meaning:

 * In the :class:`.RelativeHybridTopologyProtocol`, a separate :class:`.SolventComponent` for the complex leg is not required.
 The :class:`.ChemicalSystem` of the complex end states consists of the :class:`.ProteinMembraneComponent`,